iamkirankumaryadav/Library/Data Science/Missing Data.md

 - Experiment with different algorithms and compare their performance on specific datasets.

 ### Domain Knowledge
-- It'll help us to understand the reason behind the missing data.
+- It'll help us understand the reason for the missing data.
 Whether the data is missing at random or due to some error.
 - Understanding the cause can help us to decide on how to handle the missing data in much better.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>